Mikej81/f5-webcifs-ilx/README.md

 -CreationDate: File Creation Date (UInt64 to Int32, to Hex, to Binary, to Java GMT.)

--QueryStrings & Form Fields can be passed for connection settings.
+-APM Session Vars, QueryStrings, Form Fields can be passed for connection settings.

+-Added Streaming Profile Support.

 ##TODO:
 -NFS Support?